|

 Market Notes: Wheat

-• Weekly wheat export sales totaled 28.8 mb for 24/25 along with 3.0 mb for 25/26.
-Shipments last week at 8.2 mb were under the 20.3 mb pace needed per week to reach the USDA’s export goal of 835 mb.
-Total wheat sales commitments have reached 775 mb, up 14% from last year.
+• The USDA reported an increase of 2.6 mb of wheat export sales for 24/25 and an increase of 8.8 mb for 25/26.
+Shipments last week totaled 18.1 mb, which falls below the 22.6 mb pace needed per week to reach their export goal of 820 mb.
+Total shipments have reached 682 mb for 24/25, which is up 11% from last year.

 2024 Crop: